operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 can be used by clients to orchestrate lifecycling behavior, build user interfaces, provide filtering mechanisms, etc.
-For example, the "olm.gvk" property can be used to specify a Kubernetes group, version, and kind that this operator version provides, and the "olm.gvk.required" property can be used to specify a GVK that this operator requires. components that understand these properties can implement dependency resolution by matching GVK providers and requirers.
+For example, the "olm.gvk" property can be used to specify a Kubernetes group, version, and kind that this operator version provides, and the "olm.gvk.required" property can be used to specify a GVK that this operator requires.
+Components that understand these properties can implement dependency resolution by matching GVK providers and requirers.

 See the [Properties](#properties) section for information about the properties understood by OLM.